RAG fundamentals

 ¡Hola!
 Estoy bien, gracias por preguntar. ¿Cómo estás tú? ¿En qué puedo ayudarte hoy?

-RAG stands for Retrieval Augmented Generation, a technique created to obtain information from documents.
-Although LLMs can become very powerful and hold a lot of knowledge, they will never be able to answer questions about private documents, such as company reports, internal documentation, etc. That is why RAG was created, to be able to use these LLMs on such private documentation.
-What is RAG?
+RAG stands for Retrieval Augmented Generation, it is a technique created to obtain information from documents.
+Although LLMs can be very powerful and have a lot of knowledge, they will never be able to respond about private documents, such as reports from your company, internal documentation, etc. That's why RAG was created, to be able to use these LLMs on that private documentation.

-The idea is that a user asks a question about that private documentation, the system is able to retrieve the part of the documentation where the answer to that question is, the question and the part of the documentation are passed to a LLM and the LLM generates the answer for the user.
+The idea is that a user asks a question about that private documentation, the system is able to retrieve the part of the documentation where the answer to that question is found, the question and the relevant part of the documentation are passed to an LLM, and the LLM generates the answer for the user.

-How to get the correct chunk?link image 24
+How do you get the correct chunk?link image 26

-On one hand, we have the retrieval, which is fetching the correct chunk from the documentation; on the other hand, we have the augmented, which is passing the user's question and the chunk to the LLM; and lastly, we have the generation, which is obtaining the response generated by the LLM.
+On one hand, we have the retrieval, which is obtaining the correct chunk from the documentation.
+On the other hand, we have the augmented, which involves passing the user's question and the chunk to the LLM.
+Finally, we have the generation, which is obtaining the response generated by the LLM.

 We have seen that the documentation is divided into chunks and stored in a vector database, so we need to use one.
 For this post, I will use ChromaDB, which is a widely used vector database and I also have a post where I explain how it works.

-So first we need to install the ChromaDB library, for this we install it with Conda or Pip
+So first we need to install the ChromaDB library, for this we install it with Conda or with pip

 conda install conda-forge::chromadb